 "What goes into your mouth does not defile you, but what comes out of your mouth, that is what defiles you. . . .
 But the things that come out of the mouth come from the heart, and these defile you." -- Matthew 15:11, 18

-In a recent issue of The Echo, SNU's student newspaper, a student wrote that Jesus doesn't care if we cuss.
+In a recent issue of The Echo, SNU's student newspaper, a student wrote that Jesus doesn't care if we cuss or swear.
 The implication was that casual use of foul language is OK for Christians.

 God knows something about the powerful communication tool we call language.
 That's clear from the way John begins his gospel: "In the beginning was the Word" (John 1:1).
-In Genesis 1 God speaks the universe into being.
-The final words of Revelation are a warning about adding to or subtracting from the "words" of that prophetic book (Revelation 22:19).
+In Genesis 1 God speaks the universe into being1.
+The final words of Revelation are a warning about adding to or subtracting from the "words" of that prophetic book (Revelation 22:19)2.

-That the movie industry warns audiences about language it considers inappropriate for children and young people to hear speaks volumes about a need for selectiveness in vocabulary.
+That the movie industry warns audiences about language it considers inappropriate for children and young people to hear speaks volumes about a need for discernment in vocabulary use.